-The new structure of the 2017 report is the direct consequence of the strategic approach to shared value that Hera Group has adopted since 2016 to respond more effectively to the challenges of sustainable economic development at global and local level, and to make the value generated through the local area more tangible.
+The structure of the sustainability report is the direct consequence of the strategic approach to shared value that Hera Group has adopted since 2016 to respond more effectively to the challenges of sustainable economic development at global and local level, and to make the value generated through the local area more tangible.

 The glossary in the appendix explains the technical terms used, while the analytical list of contents makes it easier to read the document.